 Pump Court Chambers Inheritance, Wills and Probate team and Solicitors for the Elderly South Central are pleased to invite you to our annual Inheritance Law Seminar, providing a valuable and in-depth update seminar for all practitioners during the afternoon sessions.
 Our barristers will review notable recent decisions and provide practical analysis and advice designed to […]

 Pump Court Chambers is pleased to invite you to our forthcoming Oxford Family Finance Seminar.
 Our speakers will be providing valuable and in-depth updates for all practitioners at intensive afternoon sessions.
-New for this year is a closing Q&A session that gives you the opportunity to have experienced counsel guide you on any technical questions […]
+The event will close with a Q&A session that gives you the opportunity to have experienced counsel guide you on any technical questions or […]

 Victoria Ellis and Maria Henty were guest speakers at the recent Hampshire YRES Conference on Thursday 28th February at the offices of Paris Smith in Southampton.
 The talk entitled ‘Expecting the unexpected: What to do when when it doesn’t go to plan’ covered the following topics: Decree Absolute – the unexpected way Where is my […]

 1. Parental alienation is where a parent intentionally (or, as importantly, unintentionally) negatively influences their child’s view of the other parent.
 Parental alienation is now illegal in Brazil and Mexico and is widely recognised in the US and Canada.
 2. Some of the most common signs of parental alienation are: Constantly saying negative things about […]